JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 The **𝑣_𝑐𝑜𝑟𝑟𝑒𝑐𝑡**, **𝑣_𝑑𝑒𝑡**, **𝑣_𝑚𝑎𝑥** can be collected while simulating with Matlab.

-If you are interessed in this formel, i highly recommend you to read [Doppler disambiguation in MIMO FMCW radars with binary phase modulation](https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/rsn2.12063).
+If you are interessed in this formel, i highly recommend you to read **[Doppler disambiguation in MIMO FMCW radars with binary phase modulation](https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/rsn2.12063)**.

 ## Matlab
 Matlab is for dataset generation.

-The code is based on [Radar Signal Simulation and Processing for Automated Driving](https://ww2.mathworks.cn/help/radar/ug/radar-signal-simulation-and-processing-for-automated-driving.html).
+The code is based on **[Radar Signal Simulation and Processing for Automated Driving](https://ww2.mathworks.cn/help/radar/ug/radar-signal-simulation-and-processing-for-automated-driving.html)**.
 Used toolboxs are: **Automated Driving Toolbox** and **Radar Toolbox**.

 ### Added functions